ardata-fr/doconv/README.md

-If docx2pdf process Word documents that contains TOC or any Word computed field, the user will be invited to confirm the operation with a Word pop-up that must be confirmed.
+If docx2pdf process Word documents that contains TOC or any Word computed field, the user will be invited to confirm the operation with a Word dialog box.
 That makes the process unreliable when running in non-interactive mode.

 **Then `docx2pdf` option should only be used in interactive mode when Word is available.**